 Cryptographic hash functions¶

-Hash functions play a decisive role in security and in cryptography, and they can mostly be found in algorithms that provide authentication, i.e. secure ways to demonstrate the authenticity of some data.
-While the actual cryptographic techniques are not in the scope of this article, it is important to know that hash functions used for cryptographic purposes are not different from hash functions used for other tasks that do not require any degree of security.
+Hash functions play a decisive role in security and in cryptography, and can be found in algorithms that provide authentication, i.e. secure ways to demonstrate the authenticity of some data.
+While the actual cryptographic techniques are not in the scope of this article, it is important to know that hash functions used for cryptographic purposes are not different, in principle, from hash functions used for other tasks that do not require any degree of security.
 Cryptographic hash functions, however, must have some specific properties that give the function a certain degree of "robustness".
 Being able to find the input of a hash function given the output, for example, would be catastrophic for some security algorithms that rely on the infeasibility of such an operation.

 "Good" hash functions¶